Site logo

 1) Informational Intent

-Informational intent is mainly used when users want to know more information about a topic.
-As you search for information, it might sometimes look like: “What is search intent?” or “Why is search intent important for my SEO strategy?”
+Informational intent is mainly used when users want more information about a topic.
+Searching for information might sometimes look like: “What is search intent?” or “Why is search intent important for my affiliate marketing SEO strategy?”
 Phrases like this fall into the category of informational intent.

-Sometimes, you might not know how to go about searching for information or the keywords to use.
-This will lead you to try until you get the information you are looking for.
+Sometimes, you might not know how to search for keywords to use.
+This will lead you to try until you get the information you seek.
 Keep in mind this isn’t a bad thing because search engines give you answers to queries surrounding the subject you want to know about.

-Therefore, this means that you can use these queries to help you define concepts, gather information around the subject of the queries you searched for, and act on the information you have gathered.
+Therefore, you can use these queries to help you define concepts, gather information around the subject of the queries you searched for, and act on the information you have collected.

 • Definition of